Lancaran (ship): Role

 Lancaran were used both as warships and for commerce.
-In the 14th–15th century CE, the Kingdom of Singapura and Sungai Raya each have 100 three-masted lancaran.
+In the 14th–15th century CE, the Kingdom of Singapura and Sungai Raya each have 100 three-masted lancaran (lancaran bertiang tiga).

+In about 1500 CE, the Sultanate of Malacca opposed Siam with 200 boats, consisting of lancaran and kelulus.
+According to Afonso de Albuquerque, during the 1511 Portuguese attack on the Malacca Sultanate, the Malays used an unspecified number of lancaran (lanchara) and twenty penjajap (pangajaoa).
+After Sultan Mahmud Shah of Malacca was deposed from Malacca in 1511, he took over Bintan.
+In 1519 and 1520 he had a fleet consisting of 60 and 100 boats respectively, both being made up of lancaran and kelulus.

 During the Demak Sultanate attack on Portuguese Malacca of 1512–1513, lancaran were used as armed troop transports for landing alongside penjajap and kelulus, as the Javanese junks were too large to approach the shore.
 Lancaran was the other type of vessel counted by Tome Pires after junks and penjajap upon arriving at a port.

 Royal lancaran of Lingga is said to carry 200 fighting men and is about the size of a large galleass (larger than ordinary galleys).
 The regular lancaran of Pasai is said to carry 150 men and is under the command of a Javanese captain.
 Large ones with 300 crew are said to have been Javanese vessels.
 In the 1520s, smaller lancarans of Bintan and Pahang were armed with only 1 berço (breech-loading swivel gun, likely refers to cetbang), but also had arrows, spears, and fire-hardened wooden spars.
 Nicolau Perreira's account of the 1568 Acehnese siege of Malacca said that Aceh's boats are usually lancaran.
 It has two rows of oars and was as long as a galley.
 An anonymous work depicting the 1568 siege showed a ship with a double quarter rudder and 3 masts, which corresponds with "lancaran bertiang tiga" (three-masted lancaran) mentioned in Malay texts.